JSTalbotHHMI/LaserLickPort/pyControl/README.md

 ## License

-This project is licensed under the terms of the MIT open source license.
-Please refer to the [LICENSE](./LICENSE) for the full terms.
+This project is licensed under the terms of the BSD license included with this project.
+[LICENSE](./LICENSE)